Missing elderly Bowdoin man found alive

-A 78-year-old Bowdoin man suffering from dementia who was reported missing Tuesday night has been found alive.
+A 78-year-old Bowdoin man who was reported missing Tuesday night has been found alive.

 According to Maine Inland Fisheries & Wildlife, James Conway left his West Road home at around 2 p.m., and was reported missing by his wife about four hours later.